UHDanke/gd_docs/bugs/bugs.md

 # Misc

-## \[2.207\] Enter trigger crash

-If you try to call 2 different Enter triggers with the same Enter Channel and Effect IDs but different values for the same variables, the game will crash in playtesting.

-## \[2.207\] Overwriting a spawn remap of ID 2 crashes the game

-If you spawn remap group ID 2 to any ID, then call another spawn which remaps group ID 2 to any other non-zero ID, then call a trigger which uses group ID 2, the game will instantly crash when calling the first spawn.
-Only ID 2 is affected.
-Only Steam and Android exhibit this bug.
-Mac and IOS are not affected.

 ## \[2.207\] Regrouping objects with Group Parent IDs creates phantom groups

 Groups are remapped by Regroup and Build Helper, but Group Parent IDs are not.